researchsoft/website/content/membership/20-content.md

 ## How to join

 **To become a ReSA Organisational Member**, please review the [membership agreement](https://docs.google.com/document/d/1arCDTzFaM8gavaSBOFcuHSI_m_WmvV4pJjwDVdNwmbk/edit) and either send to [michelle@researchsoft.org][emailto:michelle@researchsoft.org) or contact her to discuss further.
 Payments are then invoiced through our fiscal sponsor, [Code for Science and Society](https://codeforscience.org/).
+An [overview of Organisational Membership](https://docs.google.com/document/d/1BGRqfSlW9_iBW-qerJLqnzW_z94qg1t8/edit?usp=sharing&ouid=113559921308900252830&rtpof=true&sd=true) (which summarises this webpage) is also available for use.